qamro/qamro/README.md

 Driven by curiosity and continuous learning, I strive to deepen my technical expertise and contribute to innovative projects that solve meaningful problems.

-Beyond academic learning, I actively participate in Capture The Flag (CTF) challenges to strengthen my practical cybersecurity skills.
-CTFs provide a hands-on environment where I continuously improve my problem-solving abilities, deepen my understanding of cybersecurity concepts, and apply theoretical knowledge to real-world scenarios.
+I actively participate in CTF challenges to strengthen my practical cybersecurity skills and problem-solving abilities.

 ---